 What is Gulf War syndrome?

-Gulf War syndrome is a widely used term to refer to the unexplained illnesses occurring in Gulf War veterans.
+Gulf War syndrome is a widely used term to refer to the unexplained illnesses occurring in veterans of the 1991 Gulf War.

 What are the symptoms of Gulf War syndrome?

 The following are the most common symptoms of Gulf War syndrome.
 However, each person experiences symptoms differently.
 Symptoms may include: